lorenzodallamico/PHIRST_CM/README.md

 ## Content

-* `Package`: this folder contains the file `contact_matrices.py` which is a source file to easily and use the code.
+* `Package`: this folder contains the file `contact_matrices.py` which is a source file to easily use the code.
 * `CM.pkl`: pickle file containing the contact matrices.
 * `PHIRST contact matrices.ipynb`: jupyter notebook containing the instructions to use and access the data.

 ## Requirements

 The codes run on `Python 3.9.7`.
-Provided that you installed [Anaconda](), you can obtain it creating an environment as follows
+Provided that you installed [Anaconda](https://www.anaconda.com/products/distribution), you can obtain it creating an environment as follows

 ```
 conda create -n environment_name python=3.9.7